Five Organizations Worth Your Attention

 An independent, national nonprofit, the Child Mind Institute is devoted to improving the lives of children and families struggling with mental illness and learning disorders.
 CMI empowers families, providers, and policymakers to support the mental health of children when they need it the most.

-Founded in 1998 by the creators of Academy Award winning film “TREVOR”, The Trevor Project is a nonprofit organization dedicated to supporting LGBT youth through research, education, and crisis intervention.
+Founded in 1998 by the creators of the Academy Award-winning film “TREVOR”, The Trevor Project is a nonprofit organization dedicated to supporting LGBT youth through research, education, and crisis intervention.

 Mental Health America is one of the longest-running community-based nonprofits (est. 1909).
 MHA promotes mental health as a critical part of overall wellness and addresses the needs of those living with mental illness through advocacy, peer support, and outreach.